Kaitlyn, age 25, California

 I wasn’t able to give my child what she needed

-I chose adoption because at the time in my life that I was pregnant, I wasn’t able to fully give my child the attention and all the other day to day things she needed.
-I thought it would be better for her to be with someone who was at a point in their life that they were ready to have kids.
+Adoption was the best option for me because at the time in my life that I was pregnant, I wasn’t able to fully give my child the attention and all the other day to day things she needed.
+Honestly, I thought it would be better for her to be with someone who was at a point in their life that they were ready to have kids.

 My biggest fear about adoption was how everything would go.
 Would it be easy to find a family that I loved?
-Would I find a family that loves my child the way I love her?
-Would I be able to find someone who I thought was good enough for her?
+Was there a family out there that loves my child the way I love her?
+How would I be able to find someone who I thought was good enough for her?
 I found it.

 I love my daughter’s parents